Below are explanations of some common dental procedures. Use the links to scroll down the page.

 Teeth naturally darken with age, however staining may be caused by various foods and beverages such as coffee, tea and berries, some drugs such as tetracycline, smoking, or a trauma to a tooth.
 There are various teeth whitening options available, including in-office and at-home bleaching.

-Veneers are strong, thin pieces of ceramic or resin material that are bonded to the teeth.
-Veneers are used to repair chipped, decayed or stained teeth and may help in closing gaps between teeth.
+Veneers are strong, thin pieces of porcelain that are bonded to the teeth.
+They are used to repair chipped, decayed or stained teeth and may help in closing gaps between teeth.
+With a bit of contouring, veneers may also correct slightly crowded or overlapping teeth.
+If your teeth have discoloured with age, a veneer may improve their appearance.